mmillar-bolis/MDunmeris/index.md

 ## Language Guidelines Used

 The language dialect I have chosen for most of my translations is the continually expanding [Casual Dunmeris](https://casualscrolls.fandom.com/wiki/Dunmeri_language), so named because of the wiki it comes from: [Casual Scrolls](https://casualscrolls.fandom.com/).
+The forum's founder and the original publisher of the language, is [Matthew Knight](https://casualscrolls.fandom.com/wiki/User:Mknightretke).

 There is a lot of activity surrounding this dialect and it seems very well developed.
 When translating cultural adages of Morrowind, Casual Dunmeris rolls with off the tongue rather well.

-I like to refer to it as *Tretke* dialect (Slovak for "trinket") to pay tribute to the username of the forum's founder and original publisher of the language, [Matthew Knight](https://casualscrolls.fandom.com/wiki/User:Mknightretke).

-It is unclear (to me at least) who specifically originally collaborated on the language, but it appears that around 2011, a framework was designed for the members of the [original party](https://casualscrolls.fandom.com/wiki/Casual_Elder_Scrolls_Wiki#Characters) of a [PbP](https://en.wikipedia.org/wiki/Play-by-post_role-playing_game) Elder Scrolls campaign that was being recorded on the Casual Scrolls wiki.
+It is unclear (to me at least) who specifically originally collaborated on the language, or if it was mostly the work of Knight, but it appears that around 2011, a framework was designed for the members of the [original party](https://casualscrolls.fandom.com/wiki/Casual_Elder_Scrolls_Wiki#Characters) of a [PbP](https://en.wikipedia.org/wiki/Play-by-post_role-playing_game) Elder Scrolls campaign that was being recorded on the Casual Scrolls wiki.

 The wiki itself is still being updated, revised, and expanded to suit the continuing needs of Dunmeris writers and speakers.

-As the wiki has recommended, I have taken some liberties here and there to deliberately construct simpler sentences in Dunmeris.
-As the culture is *very* high-context, it seems proper that much of the language information appear implicit.
-Looking at examples such as the [Words of the Wind](https://en.uesp.net/wiki/Lore:Words_of_the_Wind) and [The Book of Dawn and Dusk](https://en.uesp.net/wiki/Lore:The_Book_of_Dawn_and_Dusk), I have also structured some phrases like prayers or poetry.
-Anything that seems common should just roll off the tongue, in my opinion.

 |Learn by serving|
 |:-:|